Electronic-Mango/justwatch-selenium-api/README.md

 Since standard free JustWatch API was removed this one uses [Selenium](https://www.selenium.dev/) to gather responses from JustWatch website directly.
 It's slower than regular API would be, as Selenium has an execution time overhead.

+> [!NOTE]
+> I've created a Python API which uses GraphQL queries to access data: [`simple-justwatch-python-api`](https://github.com/Electronic-Mango/simple-justwatch-python-api).
+> It works much faster, returns a lot more information and is a lot simpler to use, as it doesn't require Selenium.
+> I recommend using it over this one.

 * [Requirements](#requirements)